-Ensure the conflict monitor will trigger and the AC Power indicator will flash at a rate of 2 Hz $\pm$ 20% with a 50% duty cycle when the AC Line voltage falls below the "drop-out" level.
+Ensure the conflict monitor will trigger and the AC Power indicator will flash at a rate of $2 \text{ Hz} \pm 20\%$ with a 50% duty cycle when the AC Line voltage falls below the "drop-out" level.
 Ensure the conflict monitor will resume normal operation when the AC Line voltage returns above the "restore" level.
 Ensure the AC Power indicator will remain illuminated when the AC voltage returns above the "restore" level.
 Should an AC Line power interruption occur while the monitor is in the fault mode, then upon restoration of AC Line power, the monitor will remain in the fault mode and the correct fault and channel indicators will be displayed.

 Provide a flash interval of at least 6 seconds and at most 10 seconds in duration following a power-up, an AC Line interruption, or a brownout restore.
-Ensure the conflict monitor will suspend all fault monitoring functions, close the Output relay contacts, and flash the AC indicator at a rate of 4 Hz $\pm$ 20% with a 50% duty cycle during this interval.
+Ensure the conflict monitor will suspend all fault monitoring functions, close the Output relay contacts, and flash the AC indicator at a rate of $4 \text{ Hz} \pm 20\%$ with a 50% duty cycle during this interval.
 Ensure the termination of the flash interval after at least 6 seconds if the Watchdog input has made 5 transitions between the True and False state and the AC Line voltage is greater than the "restore" level.
 If the watchdog input has not made

-5 transitions between the True and False state within $10 \pm 0.5$ seconds, the monitor shall enter a WDT error fault condition.
+5 transitions between the True and False state within 10 ± 0.5 seconds, the monitor shall enter a WDT error fault condition.

 Ensure the conflict monitor will monitor an intersection with a minimum of four approaches using the four-section Flashing Yellow Arrow (FYA) vehicle traffic signal as outlined by the NCHRP 3-54 research project for protected-permissive left turn signal displays.
 Ensure the conflict monitor will operate in the FYA mode and FYAc (Compact) mode as specified below to monitor each channel pair for the following fault conditions: Conflict, Flash Rate Detection, Red Fail, Dual Indication, and Clearance.
 Provide a switch to select between the FYA mode and FYAc mode.
-Provide a switch to select each FYA phase movement for monitoring.
+Provide a switch to select between the FYA mode and FYAc mode.